Anisotome antipoda: Description

 The flowers are dark pink to magenta and are seen from October to March with fruiting occurring from March to May.

 Distribution and habitat

 It is found on the Auckland, Campbell and Antipodes Islands, from the coast to the mountains.
 It is found on cliffs, rock ledges, in sodden areas of exposed peat and in herbfields, and is often found growing with A. latifolia.

 Conservation status

 It was classified as "At Risk - Naturally Uncommon", in 2009, 2012 and again in 2018, because of its restricted range.

-Taxonomy & naming
+Taxonomy and naming

 It was first described by Joseph Dalton Hooker in 1844 from plants collected when he served as surgeon on HMS Erebus during the Antarctic voyage of H.M. discovery ships Erebus and Terror.
 The genus name, Anisotome, is derived from Greek and means "unequal sided".
 The specific epithet, antipoda, is an adjective meaning "on the opposite side (foot)" (of the world).

 Cultivation

 The plant is easy to grow from fresh seed but often collapses suddenly despite apparently flourishing.